neuroanatomy/BrainBox/ReadMe.md

 2. `mv BrainBox brainbox` to rename the directory
 3. `cd` to brainbox
 4. [create a new OAuth application](https://github.com/settings/applications/new) for your local brainbox url (http://localhost:3000 by default)
-5. paste the keys into the github-keys.json.example file, change the `callbackURL` to `"http://localhost:3000/auth/github/callback"` and drop the .example
+5. drop the `.example` from `github-keys.json.example` and paste the keys you created into
 6. drop the `.example` from `controller/atlasmakerServer/blacklist.json.example`
 7. drop the `.example` from `controller/atlasmakerServer/whitelist.json.example`
+8. drop the `.example` from `cfg.json.example`
 7. make sure Docker is installed
 8. `docker-compose up`
 9. Then open `http://localhost:3000` in your browser.